guaix-ucm/rgblues/README.md

   --brightlimit BRIGHTLIMIT
-                        stars brighter than this Gaia G limit are displayed with star symbols (default=8.0) --noplot              skip PDF chart generation --nocolor             do not use colors in PDF chart --starhorse           include StarHorse av50, met50 and dist50 in rgbsearch_15m.csv
+                        stars brighter than this Gaia G limit are displayed with star symbols (default=8.0) --symbsize SYMBSIZE   multiplying factor for symbol size (default=1.0) --nonumbers           do not display star numbers in PDF chart --noplot              skip PDF chart generation --nocolor             do not use colors in PDF chart --starhorse           include StarHorse av50, met50 and dist50 in rgbsearch_15m.csv